WGGI (AM): WLLI

 WNTW continued to operate under the news/talk/sports format.
-However, the simulcast was expected to end by the end of 2007, as Forever Broadcasting agreed to sell WNTJ's AM 850 signal (which now bears the WKGE callsign) to Michigan-based Birach Broadcasting Corporation for $230,000.
+However, the simulcast was expected to end by the end of 2007, as Forever Broadcasting agreed to sell WNTJ's AM 850 signal (which eventually became WKGE) to Michigan-based Birach Broadcasting Corporation for $230,000.
 That sale was completed on April 10, 2008.
-As the sale included only the transmitting facility and license but not the programming or format, Forever Broadcasting moved the WNTJ format and call sign to the former WPRR at AM 1490 (which, ironically, was the original frequency of WNTJ).
+As the sale included only the transmitting facility and license but not the programming or format, Forever Broadcasting moved the WNTJ format and call sign to the former WPRR at AM 1490 (which, coincidentally, was the original frequency for the 850 facility).
 That station was owned by 2510 Licenses LLC but operated by Forever Broadcasting through a local marketing agreement until Forever Broadcasting reacquired the frequency outright at the end of April 2011.
 On January 9, 2013, the station changed its call sign from WNTW to WLLI.
-With this change, the simulcast with WNTJ was ended and the station became known as 990 the fanatic, becoming a member of the CBS Sports Radio Network.
+With this change, the simulcast with WNTJ was ended and the station became known as 990 The Fanatic, with programming from CBS Sports Radio.

+WNTI

 In the spring of 2016, the simulcast with WNTJ returned.
 The station still aired Pittsburgh Pirates baseball, Pittsburgh Penguins hockey, Pittsburgh Steelers football, and local high school football as a part of the simulcast.

-Previous use of WNTI
+On January 16, 2017, WLLI changed its call sign to WNTI.

 WNTI was until 2015 the FM station of Centenary College in Hackettstown, New Jersey.
 The station was taken over by WXPN, the University Pennsylvania station.
 The call sign was changed to WXPJ.

-On January 16, 2017, WLLI changed its call sign to WNTI.

-Sale to Seven Mountains Media
+WGGI

 It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WNTI, WNTJ, and the entire Johnstown cluster, to Seven Mountains Media, owned by Forever chairman Kerby Confer's daughter Kristin Cantrell.
 The deal closed on January 1, 2023.

 On May 4, 2023, WNTI changed its call sign to WGGI.
-The next day, WGGI changed its format from news/talk to a simulcast of Froggy-branded WFGI-FM 95.5 FM Johnstown.
+The next day, WGGI changed its format from news/talk to a simulcast of Froggy-branded WFGI-FM 95.5.